ibm-cloud-docs/vpc/api-change-log.md

 - [Endpoint gateway bindings](/apidocs/vpc/latest#list-private-path-service-gateway-endpoint-gateway) are created for each endpoint gateway targeting the Private Path service gateway.
 The access policy for the endpoint gateway's account is applied to all new endpoint gateway bindings.
 If an account policy doesn't exist, the Private Path service gateway's `default_access_policy` is used.
 If the resulting policy is `review`, you must explicitly [permit](/apidocs/vpc/latest#permit-private-path-service-gateway-endpoint-gatew) or [deny](/apidocs/vpc/latest#deny-private-path-service-gateway-endpoint-gateway) the request, and optionally set a new policy for future requests from the account.

 Learn about [Creating Private Path service gateways](/docs/vpc?topic=vpc-private-path-service-intro&interface=ui), and explore the new [API methods](/apidocs/vpc/latest#list-private-path-service-gateways).

+This feature is now generally available.
+See the "Private Path network load balancer" announcement on [12 November 2024](#12-november-2024).

 **CRNs for VPC routing tables.** VPC routing tables now support the `crn` property as an identifier.
 As a result, the `RoutingTable`, `RoutingTableReference` and `RoutingTableIdentity` schemas now include a `crn` property.
 All operations that use these schemas have been updated.
 For operations where the response contains a routing table or a reference to a routing table, for example [creating a routing table](/apidocs/vpc/latest#create-vpc-routing-table), [retrieving a routing table](/apidocs/vpc/latest#get-vpc-routing-table) or [retrieving a VPC's default routing table](/apidocs/vpc/latest#get-vpc-default-routing-table), the `crn` property is now included.
 When [replacing the routing table for a subnet](/apidocs/vpc/latest#replace-subnet-routing-table), for example, you can now optionally specify the routing table by its `crn` property.